Seoul South Korea Bucket List from a Local? Pssh, Kelly you are so NOT a Local

 2. Changdeokgung Palace

-Look this is another one of the great places to visit in Seoul, but I am not gonna pretend like I know much about Korean history because I don’t.
+Look this is another one of the great places to visit in this stunning capital city, some of which you can easily visit if you only have one day in Seoul, South Korea.
+But I am not gonna pretend like I know much about Korean history because I don’t.
 In America we are very self-involved and rarely discuss cultures other than our own.
 So I may have briefly studied Korean history but not enough to go into an in depth explanation of Changdeokgung palace, which was originally built in 1405 as a secondary palace to the principle royal palace, Gyeongbokgung.

 However, this palace got destroyed by some super sassy Japanese invaders in the 1590s so as a result, the Korean royal family had to do a little house flip and make this the royal residence du jour.
 Like all good Joseon palaces, you have to have good juju, mojo, or pungsu (in Korean), so these super snazzy palaces always have a mountain behind them and stream in front of them (Something about warding off bad spirits.
 Where’s Mooshu the dragon when you need him?).